-In the dynamics of the development of modern education, secularization often separates the intellectual and spiritual dimensions.
-The educational process tends to emphasize purely cognitive aspects, while the inner dimensions (such as love, compassion, and spiritual awareness) are ignored (Ihsan et al., 2022).
-In fact, as Abraham Maslow expressed in the theory of human needs, self-actualization is the peak of human needs that can only be achieved when the aspect of spirituality is also empowered (Maslow, 1987).
-In this context, the concept of mahabbah put forward by Jalaluddin Rumi offers an alternative paradigm: education that integrates knowledge with divine love as a transformative force.
+In the dynamics of modern educational development, secularization has often resulted in a dichotomy between intellectual advancement and spiritual depth.
+Educational processes tend to prioritize cognitive achievement while neglecting inner dimensions such as love, compassion, and spiritual awareness (Ihsan et al., 2022).
+In contrast, Abraham Maslow emphasized that self-actualization the highest level of human needs can only be achieved when the spiritual dimension is also nurtured (Maslow, 1987).
+Within this context, Jalaluddin Rumi's concept of mahabbah offers an alternative educational paradigm that integrates knowledge with divine love as a transformative force.
+Mahabbah does not merely function as an emotional attachment, but as a spiritual energy capable of dissolving ego (fana') and guiding individuals toward ethical awareness, empathy, and transcendental meaning.
+This perspective positions education not only as a cognitive endeavor, but as a holistic process of spiritual and moral transformation.

 Rumi affirms that love is the power that leads humans to the highest spiritual consciousness.
 He declared, "Love is the wings that God gives to the soul so that it can fly to His heavens" (Matsnawi, Volume I).
-This statement shows that love is not merely an emotion, but a means to mortality - the fusion of the ego in the Divine presence.
+This statement shows that love is not merely an emotion, but a means to mortality' - the fusion of the ego in the Divine presence.
 In the context of education, mahabbah removes the dichotomy between teacher and student, between intellect and spirituality, so that the relationship of learning becomes a humane relationship of love.
-At SMK al-Munawaroh Tasikmalaya, this principle is manifested through various activities such as the habit of reading the Qur'an, daily cults, and teacher-student interactions that foster empathy and sincerity.
+At SMK Al-Munawaroh Tasikmalaya, this principle is manifested through various activities such as the habit of reading the Qur'an, daily cults, and teacher-student interactions that foster empathy and sincerity.
 Through this practice, students are not only invited to know God theologically, but also to experience the values of compassion in daily social relationships (Jiang et al., 2022).

 In Rumi's sufistic framework, mahabbah demands a mortal process, which is the disappearance of ego and self-arrogance in order to find unity with the Divine.
 He wrote, "Die before you die, for only by death will you live."
 The death in question is not biological, but the death of the ego that closes the path to truth (Zaprulkhan et al., 2025).
-This mortal phenomenon is seen in the school culture at al-Munawaroh Vocational School which fosters humility, openness, and a willingness to learn from others.
+This mortal phenomenon is seen in the school culture at Al-Munawaroh Vocational School which fosters humility, openness, and a willingness to learn from others.
 For example, through debate, deliberation, and problem solving activities, the boundaries between teachers and students are reduced, fostering parallel dialogical relationships.
 This approach reflects the principle of education of love, where the teacher is not only a teacher, but also a spiritual guide.